AlSimons/esp32-dht22/README.md

 This is not the current program.
 This makes the ESP32 into a webserver which serves the DHT22 data on the /wx endpoint.

-To run this program, change the main.py program to be
+To run this program, change the main.py program to be (only)
 ```python
 import web_server
 ```

 ### post_dht22_data_to_database.py:
-This is the current program.
-It uses html POST requests to send data to the web server contained in weather_server.py, in the main directory of this repo.
+This is the current program (the program that the current main.py invokes) It uses html POST requests to send data to the web server contained in weather_server.py, in the main directory of this repo.
 It is currently configured to return Fahrenheit; to use Celsius change the line: